georgeyiasemis/Mirror-Descent-and-Interacting-Mirror-Descent/The Traffic Assignment Problem/README.md

 ## References

 *  Anastasia Borovykh, Nikolas Kantas, Panos Parpas, and Grigorios A. Pavliotis. *On stochastic mirror descent with interacting particles:  convergence properties and variance reduction*, 2020.

+* Panayotis Mertikopoulos and Mathias Staudigl.  *On the convergence of gradient-like flows with noisy gradient input*, SIAM Journal on Optimization, 28:163–197,01 2018.